 Noroeste features Spanish-language Global Press stories from across Mexico.
 The partnership expands the reach of Global Press stories and serves an important audience in a state that often receives uneven and sensational coverage of violence and drug cartels.

 StudySync, a leading digital education platform, versions Global Press news stories for third, seventh and tenth grade students.

-Global Press stories are used by more than 2,500,000 students and teachers in classrooms across the U.S. Featured in SyncBlasts.
-Global Press stories are exposing students to diverse journalists, helping students build critical thinking skills and catalyzing discussions about the world.
+Global Press stories are used by more than 2,500,000 students and teachers in classrooms across the U.S. Featured in SyncBlasts, Global Press stories expose students to diverse journalists, helping them build critical thinking skills and catalyzing discussions about the world.

 Global Press’ newsletter distribution strategy allows our news stories to reach niche and target audiences.

-From A-List publications to speciality publications, Global Press partners with a variety of organizations to inform their unique audiences about our stories.
+From A-List publications to specialty publications, Global Press partners with a variety of organizations to inform their unique audiences about our stories.
 This strategy increases brand awareness while providing important access to information for target audiences.

 Ghulam Nabi waits for tourists on Dal Lake in Srinagar, Indian-administered Kashmir.
 Photo by Raihana Maqbool, Global Press Indian-administered Kashmir